 There are no formal entry requirements for this course.

 What are my career prospects?

 The widespread shortage of mental health workers means there is a strong demand for people qualified in this field.
-Types of roles available include support worker and crisis counsellor.
+Types of roles available include outreach worker, community worker and mental health worker.
 You will also be well placed to undertake further study.

 Cost of this course

 The following students are entitled to the concession rate on course fees: